jverne/jverne.github.io/_drafts/2022-05-22-new-ham-starter-kit.md

 The G90 has, of course, many glowing reviews associated with it.
 Apparently, it doesn't have a very good keyer, and the audio needs lots of EQ.
 It is also pretty much a QRP rig at 20 watts.
 It doesn't cover 6 metres, which is a really nice mobile band and also gives me access to our club's 6 metre repeater.

-But, my H/T (a Yaesu VX-7R) covers 6 metres, at least through a better antenna.
+However, my little H/T (a Yaesu VX-7R) covers 6 metres, at least through a better antenna.
 As for RF power, my idea was to run any rig in low power mode anyway, and the standby current is pretty good.